jkerai1/ImpTemplate/README.md

 Features:

--clean up shorthand
+-clean up shorthand \n
--autocapitialization
+-autocapitialization \n
--Regex to validate IP address
+-Regex to validate IP address \n

 One version is just for the online editor i.e. no file output